Clean Code

 Your code has been rated at 10.00/10 (previous run: 5.91/10, +4.09)

-Pytest is a simple yet powerful tool for testing Python code.
-You can write tests as regular functions and run them easily.
+With Pytest installed, you can write tests as regular functions and run them easily.
 As an example consider this simple function:

 PYTHON